satyamsingh5512/Saas-Backend/README.md

 make run                     # start the server
 ```

+Open `http://localhost:8080` for the landing page, or go straight to
-Open `http://localhost:8080` and create a workspace.
-The dashboard is served
+`http://localhost:8080/app` and create a workspace.
+Both are served from the same
-from the same origin as the API, so no CORS configuration is needed.
+origin as the API, so no CORS configuration is needed.

 The two-credential split matters: migrations need privileges (`CREATE POLICY`,
 `CREATE ROLE`) that the runtime role deliberately lacks.
 Pointing `DB_USER` at a